 To configure Windows to use Shared Networking:

 - Do one of the following:

-- Option-click (Alt-click) the Parallels icon in the menu bar and choose Configure.
+- Click the Parallels icon in the menu bar and choose Configure.

-- If the Parallels Desktop menu bar is visible at the top of the screen, choose Virtual Machine > Configure.
+- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure.

 - Click Hardware and then click Network.

-- In the Network pane, make sure that the Connected and Shared Network options are selected.
+- In the Network pane, make sure that the Shared Network option is selected.

 Note: In the MAC address field, you can change the MAC address currently assigned to Windows.
 MAC addresses are automatically generated when you first set up Windows on your Mac.
 However, you can modify the default MAC address by typing another value in the MAC address field or clicking the Generate button.
 When entering a new MAC address, make sure that it is unique within your network.